devsu/condor-framework/docs/middleware.md

 #### Do not affect the execution flow

-If the middleware method doesn't return anything, or if it returns a promise that resolves to `undefined`, the execution will continue normally.
+If the middleware method doesn't return anything, or if it returns a promise that resolves to any `falsy` value, the execution will continue normally.

 ```js
 const app = new Condor();